Ethereum Quick Start - Gravatar (Simple)

 • LogHanders: On each and every log that matches optional filter criteria, run a mapping function

-We are indexing all Gravatars from the Gravatar contract, first you will need to import the contract abi defintion.
-You can copy the entire JSON and save as a file ./Gravity.json in the /abis directory.
+Since we are indexing all Gravatars from the Gravatar contract, the first step is to import the contract abi definition.
+Copy the entire JSON and save it as a file called ./Gravity.json in the /abis directory.

 This section in the Project Manifest now imports all the correct definitions and lists the triggers that we look for on the blockchain when indexing.